 CARES Act Related Distributions from Retirement Accounts

 During 2020, up to $100k may be withdrawn from tax advantaged retirement accounts without being subject to the 10% penalty applied to distributions if under 59 ½.
 Further, the distribution will not be subject to a 20% withholding for income tax purposes.
 The distribution must be made because of a COVID-19 related issue.
-The distribution will be taxable income but that may be applied all in one year or elect to stick with the default, which is to spread it out over the next three years.
-The account owner also has the option to replace the money taken out over the next three years starting after the date of distribution and amend previous returns.
+The distribution will be taxable income but that may be applied all in one year or over the next three years.
+The account owner also has the option to replace the money taken out over the next three years and amend previous returns.

 CARES Act Retirement Account Loans